bigbinary/neeto-ui/README.md

 You can create new components in the `lib/components` and export them from `lib/index.js`.

 Running the `yarn start` command starts a CRA app which resides in `src` folder.
 Use this application to test out changes.
-Note that nothing in the `src` folder will be bundled with NitroUI.
+Note that nothing in the `src` folder will be bundled with NeetoUI.

 ## Building

 Run `yarn build` to build new bundle files and **increment the version number** in `package.json`.
 Make sure to commit and push the changes to Github.
-In the host application, run `yarn add https://github.com/bigbinary/nitroui.git` to update it to the latest version.
+In the host application, run `yarn add https://github.com/bigbinary/neeto-ui.git` to update it to the latest version.

 ## Documentation

 Read the docs here: https://neeto-ui.netlify.app.